 Creating a table in excel is as easy as a walk in the park.
 I would say we can create an excel table in less than 5 seconds.

-We need to remove all blank rows and column from our original data to create an excel table and all the column headings should not have any duplicate heading values.
-Follow below steps to create first ever table.
+We need to remove all blank rows and columns from our original data to create an excel table, and all the column headings should not have any duplicate heading values.
+Follow the below steps to create the first-ever table.

 Step 3: Now make sure My table has headers box is checked.
 What it will do is it will treat the first row in your data as your table headers.